June 2007: SISTER INES SCHLATHÖLTER

 “I never thought of religious life or being Franciscan when I was growing up,” Sister Ines Schlathölter admitted.
 But somewhere along her journey, God opened her mind to the possibility.
 “At one point it was clear that I needed to follow this feeling and I knew that I would not find happiness unless I explored what I was experiencing,” she said.
 She realized that God was calling her to religious life and she entered the Congregation of the Hospital Sisters on October 1, 1971 in Münster, Germany.

-A native of Olfen, Germany, Mary Agnes Schlathölter was born on March 25, 1950.
-A few years later the family moved to Lünen, Germany and Mary had the responsibility of helping her mother raise the other children and care for the house.
-As a child, Mary enjoyed soccer, volleyball, and tennis while being interested in geography and the world beyond her homeland.
+A native of Olfen, Germany, Agnes Maria Schlathölter was born on March 25, 1950.
+A few years later the family moved to Lünen, Germany and the young girl had the responsibility of helping her mother raise the other children and care for the house.
+As a child, she enjoyed soccer, volleyball, and tennis while being interested in geography and the world beyond her homeland.
 She later became interested in politics, the writings of Mark Twain, and western movies.
 It was also at this time that she became somewhat disinterested in her faith but still felt a calling to do missionary work.
 She looked for countries where there was a need for this type of service.

 The nursing profession